plant-genomics/training/docs/modules/chloroplast_assembly.md

     Why might there be several annotations over the same genome region?

     ???
 "Click for answer"
+        (Note: this answer is in draft.)

-        they are predictions from different tools - eg blat or hmmer. this helps with manual curation of annotations...
+        they are predictions from different tools - eg blat or hmmer.

+        this helps with manual curation of annotations...

         Note: annotation: a constantly-improving process as more info for matching to seq string, seq structure, etc. can be multiple annotations under each feature depending on the database matched.

 ## Repeat with new data